-Sinking Feeling is Blue Zoo's latest short film, created for PAPYRUS UK, the charity working to prevent youth suicide.
+Sinking Feeling is Blue Zoo's 2021 short film, created for PAPYRUS UK, the charity working to prevent youth suicide.

 As the studio celebrates its 21st year, it was very much felt that we wanted to use our platform to aid a positive change and bring awareness to a lesser known subject.

 Here, in 2021, we are all faced with a new set of challenges from those of two years ago, pre-pandemic, particularly with mental wellness.
 So it was upon learning that suicide is the biggest killer of under 35s in the UK that we reached out to teenage suicide prevention charity, PAPYRUS UK to lend our support.

 We worked closely with PAPYRUS to form the brief.
 First learning about the specific challenges they face and what objectives an awareness film could help them overcome.
 It was also important to understand how the charity communicates and avoid the commonly misused terminology associated with the subject.

 As with all Blue Zoo Shorts, the brief was an open invite to pitch for any Blue Zoo employee, and following a studio-wide vote it was Animator, Mark Spokes, who’s truly emotive narrative and poignant visual metaphor of a young boy physically sinking into the ground, struggling with his daily life as the world around him carries on oblivious, which won.